-I think the number one reason that most people don't actively participate in their favorite hobby is TIME.
+I think the number-one reason most people don't actively participate in their favorite hobby is TIME.

-I have said COUNTLESS times that I wish I had more time for scrapbooking….DIY…crafts, etc. I have recently started to realize that I have the same amount of time as everyone else.
+I have said COUNTLESS times that I wish I had more time for scrapbooking….DIY…crafts, etc. I have recently realized I have the same time as everyone else.
 I make the decisions on how I will use my time.
-I really only have myself to blame if I am not making time for the things I love doing!
+I only have myself to blame if I am not making time for what I love doing!

-I have started doing a better job allocating my time and I wanted to share some of my tips with you!
-A few of these tips are geared toward scrapbooking in particular, but most would help you no matter what your hobby is!
+I have started allocating my time better, and I wanted to share some of my tips with you!
+A few of these tips are geared toward scrapbooking, but most would help you no matter your hobby!

 1. Take a Hard Look at Your Free Time: Do you make time to watch TV?
 Do you make time to surf the internet or scroll through Facebook?
-These moments could be used on your favorite pastime.
+These moments could be used for your favorite pastime.
 My husband and I do enjoy watching television together in the evenings.
 It is our time to unwind together.
 I have started keeping some scrapbooking magazines nearby and thumbing through them for ideas as we watch TV.
-Other times I may sort or organize pictures while we sit together.
-I know that multitasking can have a downside, but sometimes it can help you accomplish a little bit more!
+Other times, I may sort or organize pictures while we sit together.
+I know that multitasking can have a downside, but sometimes it can help you accomplish more!

-2. Schedule Hobby Time: I actually write down on my calendar times when I am going to scrapbook.
+2. Schedule Hobby Time: I write down on my calendar times when I am going to scrapbook.
 I have my husband put it on his calendar so he knows he will be on dad duty during those hours.
-I book it when we don't have other special events going on…but the key here is to book that time.
+I book it when we don't have other special events going on, but the key here is to book that time.

-3. Procrastinate On Your Housework: I apologize to all you clean freaks out there… 🙂 …this one may be really hard for you.
-I am not a fanatical housekeeper and it has even been hard for me.
-I used to NOT be able to sit down and scrapbook when there was any housework to be done.
+3. Procrastinate on Your Housework: I apologize to all you clean freaks out there. 🙂 This one may be tough for you.
+I am not a fanatical housekeeper, and it has been hard for me.
+I used to be unable to sit down and scrapbook when there was any housework.
 There is ALWAYS more housework that could be done.
-I am learning to just FORGET the housework.
-If I have a few hours that I could get a layout completed…guess what…the world won't come to an end if that load of laundry isn't finished right then! (this is not an excuse to live in complete filth and spend every waking moment knitting! 😆 )
+I am learning to FORGET the housework.
+If I have a few hours to complete a layout, guess what?
+The world won't end if that load of laundry isn't finished right then!
+(This is not an excuse to live in complete filth and spend every waking moment knitting! 😆 )

-4. Rethink Your Space: I am very fortunate to have an “office” in our house that I share with my husband.
+4. Rethink Your Space: I am fortunate to have an “office” in our house that I share with my husband.
 I have all my supplies in there and my own area.
 I finally realized that if I moved a small child's desk into the room for my daughters to use…I may get more done!
-It really has helped for the kids to have an area to do crafts while I work.
+That’s especially true if you need space for the best pickleball paddles for intermediate players and similar equipment.
+It has helped the kids have an area to do crafts while I work.
 They may only be occupied for an hour…but that is one more hour of hobby time!

 5. Leave Unfinished Pages Out: if you are working on a layout and don't finish it….leave it out on your desk.
-You can cover it with a piece of clear Plexiglas so that it stays safe.
+You can cover it with a piece of clear Plexiglas to stay safe.
 Now you will see it each time you walk by…you can get new ideas on how to finish it…and it will be a great reminder to FINISH IT!
 This tip can work for other hobbies as well…if the unfinished item is in view…you can't forget it!

-6. Simplify Your Hobby: if you are really pressed for time you may have to adjust your expectations a little bit.
-I don't have 4 hours to spend on one layout….so most of my layouts are fairly simple.
-If you are a crafter that makes mosaic tile projects…you may want to focus on completing a flower-pot instead of a huge bird bath!
+6. Simplify Your Hobby: If you are really pressed for time, you may have to adjust your expectations a little bit.
+I don't have four hours to spend on one layout, so most of my layouts are fairly simple.
+If you are a crafter who makes mosaic tile projects, you may want to focus on completing a flowerpot instead of a huge bird bath!
 Keeping your expectations realistic will keep you from getting discouraged!

 7. Organize Your Supplies: this one catches me from time to time!
 You don't want to spend half of the time you have allotted looking for something!
 If you know where everything is and everything has a place it will save you a lot of time!

-9. Get an Accountability Partner: I know it sounds crazy…accountability partners are serious business…more for keeping you from doing something that could harm you, etc. BUT…I think if you have a friend that you like to craft with it will help you both.
+9. Get an Accountability Partner: I know it sounds crazy.
+Accountability partners are serious business, and they are more for keeping you from doing something that could harm you, etc. BUT…I think if you have a friend that you like to craft with it will help you both.
 You can make a point of getting together once a month to work together or taking a weekend once a quarter!
 Set goals together of what you want to accomplish this month or year.
 How many scarves will you knit this year?

-10. Believe You Deserve It: Some people don't make the time for their hobbies because they don't feel like they deserve it…they don't feel worthy…they think that everyone else's needs are more important than their own.
+10. Believe You Deserve It: Some people don't make time for their hobbies because they don't feel like they deserve it, don't feel worthy, and think that everyone else's needs are more important than theirs.
 I am the first one to give up my time, my food…you name it, I have probably given it up…for my kids.
 I used to feel guilty for being away from them to go scrapbooking.
-I just can't allow myself to have those feelings of guilt anymore.
+I can't allow myself to have those feelings of guilt anymore.
 It is OK to take a little time for yourself now and then.
 Plus…by making time to scrapbook I am creating a memory book for THEM that they will cherish for years to come!

-I know that many of you don't scrapbook, but I think these tips can help with almost any hobby you may have!
-Making time for your hobbies will make you a happier person!!
+I know that many of you don't scrapbook, but these tips can help with almost any hobby you may have!
+Making time for your hobbies will make you a happier person!

 These are really great tips.
 I have a hard time making time for my hobbies and I miss them.
 I think that if I would schedule time to do them, I probably would end up doing them.
 Having a kit to help out sounds like a great idea too.